Electric Car Grant 2026: Full list of eligible cars & how to save £3750

 Which manufacturers are offering their own EV 'grants'?

-There's something of a state of uncertainty as we await gradually released news on which cars will be eligible for the government's Electric Car Grant and at which level of discount.
-This delay has encouraged some manufacturers to seize the initiative.
+There's something of a state of uncertainty as we await gradually released news updates on which cars are eligible for the government's Electric Car Grant and at both levels of discount.

 Alfa Romeo EV Grant